aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLTX via C# or Online App" h2=".NET API for PPTM to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a set of APIs that can be used to convert PPTM file to XLTX in two simple steps.

+The first step is to use Aspose.Slides for .NET to export PPTM to HTML.
+Aspose.Slides for .NET is a powerful library that enables developers to create, manipulate, convert and render presentations in a wide range of file formats.
+It provides a comprehensive set of APIs that can be used to create, modify, render and convert presentations.
+It also supports a wide range of features such as text formatting, shapes, tables, images, hyperlinks, animations, transitions, and more.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful library that enables developers to create, manipulate, convert and render spreadsheets in a wide range of file formats.
+It provides a comprehensive set of APIs that can be used to create, modify, render and convert spreadsheets.
+It also supports a wide range of features such as formulas, charts, pivot tables, data validation, conditional formatting, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, developers can easily convert PPTM file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+It provides a comprehensive set of APIs that can be used to export PPTM to HTML and then convert HTML to XLTX.
+It also supports a wide range of features that can be used to create, manipulate, convert and render presentations and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}